joaochenriques/WE_LAB_2023/README.md

   - KB4m_Tests_V6.zip
   - KB4m_Cameras_XLS_V6.zip

-- Post processing mupyter notebook
+- Jupyter notebook used for the post-processing of the lab data
   - "YB_ExpAnalysis_V01.ipynb"

 - Excel file with the results